freezed 2.5.7 copy "freezed: ^2.5.7" to clipboard

 See also the decorators section

-Coming from other languages, you may be used to features like "union types"/"sealed classes"/pattern matching.
+Coming from other languages, you may be used to features like "union types," "sealed classes," and pattern matching.

-These are powerful tools in combination with a type system, but Dart currently does not support them.
+These are powerful tools in combination with a type system, but Dart 2 does not support them.
+Dart 3 does support them, but it isn't particularly ergonomic to use them.

-But fear not, Freezed supports them, generating a few utilities to help you with those.
+But fear not, Freezed supports them, generating a few utilities to help you!

 Long story short, in any Freezed class, you can write multiple constructors: